riordan/vagrant-libpostal/README.md

 To stop iPython notebook, press: `ctrl+c` and `y`es

 You should be able to get to iPython's web interface on your host machine's browser at: [http://127.0.0.1:8888](http://127.0.0.1:8888).

+__NOTE:__ Vagrant will FIGHT YOU if you're already running something on port 8888 (i.e. another iPython notebook) and won't start.
+You'll have to stop it or change the forwarded port.